michaelplanknz/household-contact-matrices-nz/README.md

 # Quantifying age specific household contacts for infectious disease modelling

-This repository provides data, code and outputs to accompany the article "Quantifying age specific household contacts for infectious disease modelling" by Sullivan et al.
+This repository provides data, code and outputs to accompany the article [Quantifying age specific household contacts for infectious disease modelling](https://dx.doi.org/10.1098/rsos.240550) by Sullivan et al.

 A preprint of this article is available [here](https://arxiv.org/abs/2404.04300).
 Results in the first version were generated using the commit tagged `v1.0`.
 Results in the revised version were generated using the commit tagged `v2.1`.

+The final published version is available open access at [https://dx.doi.org/10.1098/rsos.240550](https://dx.doi.org/10.1098/rsos.240550)

 All analyses were run in Matlab R2022b.